MERLOT Peer Review Information and Process

 Stage 1.
 Developing Evaluation Standards

-The MERLOT editorial boards provide leadership, tools, and training in developing evaluation standards and processes for peer review which include:
+Editorial Boards provide leadership, tools, and training to develop and refine evaluation standards and processes for peer review.
+Reviews focus on three key areas:

 Stage 2.
 Conducting Evaluations